jimweirich/rspec-given/README.md

 RSpec has done a great job of making specifications more readable for humans.
-However, I really like the given/when/then nature of Cucumber stories and would like to follow the same structure in my unit tests. rspec-given (and now minispec-given) allows a simple given/when/then structure RSpec specifications.
+However, I really like the given/when/then nature of Cucumber stories and would like to follow the same structure in my unit tests. rspec-given (and now minitest-given) allows a simple given/when/then structure RSpec specifications.

 ## Status

 * rspec-given is ready for production use.
-* minispec-given is experimental.
+* minitest-given is experimental.

 ### RSpec/Given